This article was updated on May 10, 2017.

-It's understandable if you're under this impression, as the size of your monthly benefits does indeed depend on when you begin receiving checks.
-If you do so at the earliest possible moment -- that is, the month after turning 62 -- then your monthly take will be 25% less than had you waited until full retirement at 66.
+It's understandable if you're one of the many Americans who think it pays to wait, as the size of your monthly benefits does indeed depend on when you begin receiving checks.
+If you do so at the earliest possible moment -- that is, the month after turning 62 -- then your monthly take will be 25% to 30% less than it would have been had you waited until your full retirement age.

-But while these numbers are impressive, it's not the end of the analysis.
-This is because there's a large cost associated with waiting; if you start receiving benefits at 62 as opposed to 70, then you get monthly checks for a full eight more years.
+But while these numbers are impressive, there's more to this cost-benefit calculation.
+This is because there's a large cost associated with waiting: If you start receiving benefits at 62 as opposed to 70, then you get monthly checks for eight more years.
 The question, in turn, is whether (and, more specifically, when) the cost of waiting outweighs the benefit of a higher but delayed monthly check.

-This is known as a break-even analysis.
-And while there are calculators for this purpose online, here's the gist of it: If you expect to live past 77, then you should wait until full retirement age to begin collecting benefits, as it's at this point when the gain from waiting overtakes the cumulative cost -- see "A" in the preceding chart.
+This is known as a breakeven analysis.
+And while there are calculators for this purpose online, here's the gist of it: If you expect to live past 77, then you should consider waiting until full retirement age to begin collecting benefits, as this is the point when the gain from waiting overtakes the cumulative cost -- see point "A" in the above chart.

-Moreover, if you realistically see yourself living past 82, then it would also behoove you to wait until you're 70 years old.
-The rationale is the same; by that point (see "B" in the chart below), your cumulative benefits from waiting will add up to $206,000 compared to $204,000 had you elected to receive benefits at 66 and $189,000 had you begun drawing from the system at 62 -- this is assuming a primary insurance amount of $1,000.
+Moreover, if you live past 82, then you'll receive more in lifetime benefits if you wait until you're 70 years old to claim Social Security.
+The rationale is the same: By that point (see "B" in the chart), your cumulative benefits from waiting will add up to $206,000 compared to $204,000 had you elected to receive benefits at 66 and $189,000 had you begun drawing from the system at 62 -- this is assuming a primary insurance amount of $1,000.

-But here's the thing that's important, if not a bit morbid, to keep in mind: According to the latest data, the average lifespan of an American is 79.8 years old.
+But here's the thing that's important to keep in mind: The average lifespan of an American is 79.8 years old.
 And for men, it's only 77.4 years compared to 82.2 years for women.
-Thus, based on age alone, and particularly for males, it's probably not as smart as you might at first think to hold out for larger Social Security checks.
+Thus based on age alone, particularly for males, it may not be as smart as you first think to hold out for larger Social Security checks.